Malerkotla district

 Malerkotla district is a district in Punjab state of India.
-It was formed after the bifurcation of Sangrur district.
-Malerkotla district was carved out of Sangrur and became the 23rd district of Punjab on 02 June, 2021, on the occasion of Eid.
+It was formed after the bifurcation of Sangrur district and became the 23rd district of Punjab on 2 June 2021, on the occasion of Eid.
 District Malerkotla is divided into three Tahsils: Malerkotla, Amargarh and Ahmedgarh.
+The district is part of the Patiala division.

 History

 Malerkotla was a princely state from 1454 until 20 August 1948, when it become a part of Patiala and East Punjab States Union (PEPSU).
 Within PEPSU, it was incorporated into Sangrur district.
 Amargarh region, on the other hand, had been part of Patiala State before 1948 and was also merged into Sangrur district under PEPSU.
 In 1956, PEPSU was dissolved and merged into the state of Punjab.
+In 2021, Malerkotla district was formed out of Sangrur district.
+Despite its formation, adequate infrastructure befitting of a district is yet to be provided fully to Malerkotla district.

 Administration

-Malerkotla district is in the state of Punjab in northern India.
-It is the 23rd district in the Indian state of Punjab.
+Malerkotla is the 23rd district in the state of Punjab in northern India.

 On 2 June 2021, Malerkotla was carved out of Sangrur to become the 23rd district of Punjab.
 The new district comprises three subdivisions: Malerkotla, Amargarh, and Ahmedgarh.

+Subdistricts of Malerkotla district

+According to the Indian government's integrated online directory, Malerkotla district is divided into the following subdistricts (tehsils/subdivisions) and blocks: